Telehealth Services: Video Therapy Available Call 678-893-5300 to Schedule an Appointment.

 Posted online this week in the Journal of Addiction Medicine, the study reports that 21 percent of licensed, employed attorneys qualify as problem drinkers, 28 percent struggle with some level of depression and 19 percent demonstrate symptoms of anxiety.
 The study found that younger attorneys in the first 10 years of practice exhibit the highest incidence of these problems.
 The print edition of the journal will be available in mid-February.

 The findings of the national study, the most comprehensive ever, represent a reversal of previous research that indicated rates of problem drinking increased as individuals spent more time in the legal profession.
-When focusing solely on the volume and frequency of alcohol consumed, more than 1 in 3 practicing attorneys are problem drinkers, the study found.
+When focusing solely on the volume and frequency of drinking consumed, more than 1 in 3 practicing attorneys are problem drinkers, the study found.

 Attorney and clinician Patrick R. Krill, Hazelden’s architect of the project and lead author of the study, said the findings are a call to action.